 The Master of Arts in English is designed for (1) those individuals who have the traditional bachelor’s degree in English and allied fields (i.e., language arts, humanities, etc.) and wish to supplement that degree with training in literary and rhetorical theory and humanities computing, (2) those who now teach on the secondary or collegiate levels and wish to investigate literary and rhetorical theories and practices, and (3) those who wish to pursue doctoral studies upon completion of the master’s degree.

 The program is distinctive in its emphasis on humanities computing as a research tool and as a system for imparting, accessing, and using information.
-It is further distinctive in its pragmatic approach to the study of literature, language, and rhetoric, for emphasis is placed upon how the knowledge and skills learned can be used for utilitarian purposes.
+It is further distinctive in its pragmatic approach to the study of literature, language, and rhetoric because some emphasis will be placed upon how the knowledge and skills learned can be used for utilitarian purposes.
 The program, then, provides a strong background in rhetorical and literary theories and applications, humanities computing, literature, and language.
-Thus, it provides graduates the opportunities (1) to develop a solid knowledge base in the discipline by enhancing the knowledge and skills needed to explore literature and language of diverse populations and/or to successfully pursue careers in other fields requiring a strong background in English, (2) to deepen and broaden their knowledge in the discipline, and (3) to strengthen their analytical and research skills.
+It, thus, provides graduates the opportunities (1) to develop a solid knowledge base in the discipline by enhancing the knowledge and skills needed to explore literature and language of diverse populations and/or to successfully pursue careers in other fields requiring a strong background in English, (2) to deepen and broaden their knowledge in the discipline, and (3) to strengthen their analytical and research skills.

 - 3 semester hours in literary criticism and theory

-The other 15 semester hours of academic work consists of elective courses.
-Students may select any of the following:
+The other 21 semester hours of coursework will be composed of elective courses.
+Students will select

 - Two seminar courses (6 semester hours)